DCC-EX/dcc-ex.github.io/docs/about/media-resources/index.md

 assignments on a 32\" monitor!

 Tip.
-For those who intend on using more than one instance of Engine Driver, as shown in the screenshot above\...
-Create the first instance;
-install ED and then customize preferences, including server, throttles and so on..
-Then replicate the initial instance for as many Android-ED throttles desired.
+For those who intend on using more than one instance of Engine Driver, as shown in the screenshot above\. install ED and then customize preferences, including server, throttles and so on throttles desired.

 In addition to operating a model railroad, the BlueStacks-Engine Driver